JanRou/Jigsaw-Sudoku/README.md

 The sudoku solver can solve a jig-saw puzzle and can be extended for other types of sudoku puzzles.
 The solver is written in python in order to learn python and program a simple user interface.
-The project is organsied as follows:
+The project is organizid in folders:
 * basesudoku holds the base classes to handle a sudoku and cells,
 * jigsaw extends basesudoku with jigsaw puzzle behaviour and rule based solving,
 * hyper is empty and is the start of another sudoku puzzle type,